Ana Fernández / SEO

 How do LLMs learn?

-LLM training has two main stages:
+Training an LLM involves two main stages:

 1. Pre-training

-“The sun rises through the...”
+“The sun rises in the…”

 • Words and their relationships